 A brief history of cotton

 Originally produced in India (5000 BC), cotton is now used and worn all over the world.
-Approximately 27 million tons are produced each year.
+About 27 million tons are produced each year.

 Made from the natural fibers of the cotton plant (which look like little fluffy balls), cotton is soft and versatile.
 To turn it into a wearable fabric, natural fibers are spun into yarn.